Inzamam-ul-Haq: Religious influence

 In 2006–07, controversy arose that Inzamam and other players who were members of the Tablighi Jamaat Islamic missionary group, were coercing other players and giving preferential treatment to those players who grew beards and prayed regularly.
 The then-Pakistani President Pervez Musharraf expressed his concerns to the then-PCB chairman Nasim Ashraf, who warned Inzamam and told the players to stop public displays of religious beliefs.
 Late Pakistan coach Bob Woolmer also stated that while religion fostered a degree of unity, it also interfered in the team's training and practice sessions.
 Inzamam publicly denied accusations of forcing Islam on other players.

+Yazoo International

+In October 2023, it was reported that Inzamam was serving as a director of the UK-based Yazoo International Ltd. He was alongside three others: Mohammad Rizwan, a member of the Pakistan national cricket team; Talha Rehmani, managing director of Saya Corporation; and Intisar-ul-Haq, Inzamam's brother, who serves as the company secretary.
+They were all appointed to their respective positions on 7 December 2020.
+The association of a national cricket selector with both a player and an agency representative raised concerns over potential conflict of interest.
+Consequently, Inzamam-ul-Haq resigned from his role as the chief selector on 30 October 2023.

 Honours

-The Pakistani Government, in 2005, awarded Inzamam ul Haq with the Sitara-e-Imtiaz.
+The Pakistani Government, in 2005, awarded Inzamam ul-Haq with the Sitara-e-Imtiaz.